syncfusion-content/blazor-docs/blazor/pivot-table/aggregation.md

     {
         if(args.ActionName == "Aggregate field")
         {
-          args.Cancel=true;
+          args.Cancel = true;
         }
     }
 }
 ```
-### ActionComplete
+### OnActionComplete

 The event [`OnActionComplete`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewEvents-1.html#Syncfusion_Blazor_PivotView_PivotViewEvents_1_OnActionComplete) triggers when a UI action, such as applying aggregation using the dropdown icon via the value field button, which is present in both the grouping bar and the field list UI, is completed.
 This allows user to identify the current UI action being completed at runtime.
 It has the following parameters:

-* [DataSourceSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotActionCompleteEventArgs.html#Syncfusion_Blazor_PivotView_PivotActionCompleteEventArgs_DataSourceSettings): It holds the current data source settings such as input data source, rows, columns, values, filters, format settings and so on.
+* [DataSourceSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotActionCompleteEventArgs-1.html#Syncfusion_Blazor_PivotView_PivotActionCompleteEventArgs_1_DataSourceSettings): It holds the current data source settings such as input data source, rows, columns, values, filters, format settings and so on.

-* [ActionName](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotActionCompleteEventArgs.html#Syncfusion_Blazor_PivotView_PivotActionCompleteEventArgs_ActionName): It holds the name of the current action completed.
+* [ActionName](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotActionCompleteEventArgs-1.html#Syncfusion_Blazor_PivotView_PivotActionCompleteEventArgs_1_ActionName): It holds the name of the current action completed.
 For example, after completing the aggregation, the action name will be shown as **Field aggregated**.

 * [FieldInfo](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotActionCompleteEventArgs-1.html#Syncfusion_Blazor_PivotView_PivotActionCompleteEventArgs_1_FieldInfo): It holds the selected value field information.